qooxdoo/qooxdoo/documentation/manual/source/pages/development/library_custom.rst

 thinking about factoring code out into separately manageable units.
 This is when you create dedicated libraries.

+In %{qooxdoo} *all code* is organized in :doc:`libraries
+</pages/development/code_organisation>`.
+Also the code tree that holds your
+application's main class is, conceptually, a library.
+So even in the simplest skeleton you are already working *in* a library (the skeleton), *with* a library (the framework classes).
+Creating and using further libraries is only a repetition of that.

+.. _pages/development/library_custom#creating_a_custom_library:

 Creating a Custom Library
 =========================